Agenda Overview. Nov. 5-7, 2021.

 Saturday, Nov 6, 2021, 9:00-23:00 CET

-A day full of interactive workshops, a panel discussion with change facilitators from around the world on what the world calls us to do, and a keynote by Otto Scharmer - who has been our guardian for the last 20 years - on how to see the future emerging in front of our eyes.
+A day full of interactive workshops, a panel discussion with change facilitators from around the world on what the world calls us to do, and a keynote by Otto Scharmer speaking to us from the US - who has been our guardian for the last 20 years - on how to see the future emerging in front of our eyes.
 Then join our party at which your legs simply will not be able to hold still.
 Remember: Life is a party, dance for it.
 The learning Journey continues.

 Sunday, Nov 7, 2021, 09-14:00 CET

 More workshops.
 A surprise visitor.
 The learning journey comes to an end.

 More gigs will be added to the agenda in the weeks to come.

 Parts of our program (Keynotes, Panel) will be livestreamed into the internet.
 Ticketholders of The Virtual Conference will have access to these virtual parts as